dondi/GRNsight/database/expression-database/README.md

 #### Update workflow overview

-When updating data (for example, `production` or `degradation rates`), **`ExpressionData.csv`** is required to determine which genes are present in the expression dataset.
+When updating data (for example, `production rates` or `degradation rates`), **`ExpressionData.csv`** is required to determine which genes are present in the expression dataset.
 This allows the pipeline to:

 - Identify missing genes,